 Submitted by kbagwill on

-Join the Office of Research and Evaluation as we explore the evidence that tells a story of how National Service contributes to workforce readiness.
-This final webinar in our series titled 30th Anniversary celebration of AmeriCorps’ Evidence Story will showcase what AmeriCorps has learned from workforce specific research, practitioner and program models, and the assessment of ten years of participant data.
+The Office of Research and Evaluation explored the evidence that tells a story of how National Service contributes to workforce readiness.
+This final webinar in our series titled 30th Anniversary celebration of AmeriCorps’ Evidence Story showcased what AmeriCorps has learned from workforce specific research, practitioner and program models, and the assessment of ten years of participant data.

 Date and Time: Thursday, June 13, 3 p.m. - 4:30 p.m.
 EST